wessenstam/stageworkshop/documentation/guidebook.md

     - If appropriate, work with your local field marketing team to make a Bootcamp event landing and registration page, they can also help reserve a marketing cluster.
       - You should drive attendees to register.
       - More information and supporting materials are on GDrive in the [Technology Bootcamp](https://drive.google.com/drive/folders/0B_IfSpggJeFVfjdrVUxkZ25tQVRINHFVMkl4TFpWMG1GUUNhOVhaWnJOZ1gtSkJfa2QzSGc) folder.
-    - Estimate the count of your audience, reserve a HPOC cluster for every 25 attendees.
+    - Estimate the count of your audience, reserve a HPOC cluster for every 20 attendees (due to VDI login constraints).
+      - You can workaround the 20 VDI user constraint per HPOC by using Juniper VPN.
       - Budget for extra people to attend at the last moment and expect last minute attrition as well.
       - Confirm your dates.
       - Think about bringing Nutanix schwag: stickers, t-shirts, etc. for giveaways.